 - Go walking – all the national parks have walking trails that begin on the main driving routes through the parks, where you can pull over, get your bearings from the ‘maps’ carved out on wooden boards posted at the started of the trail, and head off for a short stroll or a longer hike.

 - Go foraging – if you’re lucky, you may even stumble across some fungi porcini.
-But don’t pick mushrooms unless you’re sure you know what they are.
+But don’t pick mushrooms unless you’re with a local expert or are 100% sure you know what they are.